didrikjonassen/sigils-of-elohim-solver/README.md

 # Sigils of Elohim Solver
-Intuitive solver for the puzzle game Sigils of Elohim
+Intuitive but inefficient solver for the puzzle game Sigils of Elohim.
+Solves the harder problems in a few seconds.

 ## Usage
 Start the program.